Jessegator/SONAR/README.md

 ## Datasets

-Please download the following datasets and extract them in ``/data/``
+Please download the following datasets and extract them in ``/data/``  or change the database path correspondingly in the code.

 - [Wavefake](https://zenodo.org/records/5642694)
 - [LibriSeVoc](https://github.com/csun22/Synthetic-Voice-Detection-Vocoder-Artifacts)